The Atlantic Institute

 Multimedia Editor

-An Atlantic Fellow for Equity in Brain Health, Fionnuala leads on multimedia content by creating and delivering films, animations, and podcasts to amplify the Institute's and Global Atlantic Fellows' work both within the global Atlantic community and externally.
+An Atlantic Fellow for Equity in Brain Health, Fionnuala leads on multimedia content by creating and delivering films, animations, and podcasts to amplify the Institute's and Atlantic Fellows' work both within the global Atlantic community and externally.
 She is also responsible for the development of the atlanticfellows.org website and creating content for it, working closely with Fellows to tell their stories in their collaborative pursuit of equity.
 Before becoming an Atlantic Fellow, Fionnuala was an anchor and correspondent with CNN International.
 She was part of the broadcast team which received an Edward R. Murrow Award for coverage of the 2006 Israel-Hezbollah War, a Peabody in 2012 for coverage of the Egyptian Uprising, a 2012 Emmy for Outstanding Live Coverage of the Egyptian Revolution and an Emmy nomination in the same category in 2012 for Breaking News Coverage of the Libya Revolution.

 Ha Nguyen